williamchong/over-bingo/README.md

 - Players can only target revealed numbers on the board - hidden cells cannot be claimed.
 - Numbers range from 1-100, providing variety in mathematical challenges.
 - Players must create the exact number shown on a revealed cell to claim it.
-- Successfully claiming a cell reveals all 8 surrounding cells, creating expanding areas of opportunity.
+- Successfully claiming a cell reveals 1-5 random unrevealed cells (count increases with game progress), creating unpredictable discovery patterns.
-- Strategic players balance immediate claiming with long-term expansion to uncover optimal bingo paths.
+- Strategic players adapt to random reveals while planning optimal claim sequences to uncover bingo opportunities.

 ### 3.3 Number Stations & Processing